Direct Instruction: A Teacher's Guide to Explicit Teaching

 Schools implementing Direct Instruction educational interventions report measurable improvements in literacy, numeracy, and subject-specific skills.
 Research highlights its impact on schools by improving academic achievement, particularly in environments where learners need additional structure and repetition to succeed.

-The third principle emphasizes that disadvantaged and low-performing learners can reach the same benchmarks as their higher-achieving counterparts when they are given the benefit of direct language instruction and effective mathematics instruction, integrated into a cohesive instructional framework.
-A fourth guiding belief is that the nature of the curriculum must be tightly sequenced so as to minimize the variance in student achievement.
+The third principle emphasises that disadvantaged and low-performing learners can reach the same benchmarks as their higher-achieving counterparts when they are given the benefit of direct language instruction and effective mathematics instruction, integrated into a cohesive instructional framework.
+A fourth guiding belief is that the nature of the curriculum must be tightly sequenced so as to minimise the variance in student achievement.
 By carefully adjusting the pacing and content, we can support higher student success rates and reduce learning gaps.
+AI-generated worked examples can support this process.

 Direct instruction has four main features that ensure that the students learn quickly and more effectively than any other teaching strategy available: